We’ve put together some commonly asked questions to give you more information about us.

 Where do consultations take place?

-As our clients come from all over the UK (and beyond), we frequently have consultations by Skype.
+As our clients come from all over the UK (and beyond), we frequently have consultations by Skype, Zoom or MS Teams.

 If a face to face consultation is preferred, our offices are in London.
 We have several barristers who are based outside the capital.
 Our barristers are also able to travel to see clients around the country.